adrianbrad/chat-v2/README.md

 ### Backend Authentication

-- When making calls to backend endpoints that require [Backend Authentication](#backend-authentication), you have to add an `Authorization` header containg a HMAC-SHA256 hash, created from the current time in epoch and the secret key.
-The current time in epoch should be added to the `Date` header.
+- When making calls to backend endpoints that require [Backend Authentication](#backend-authentication), you have to add an `Authorization` header containg a HMAC-SHA256 hash, created from the current time in UNIX Epoch format and UTC timezone and the secret key.
+The date in UNIX Epoch format and UTC timezone should be added to the `Date` header.